Home· Freshwater Aquarium Blog·Is Nitrate Good or Bad for Your Aquarium?

 What are Safe Levels of Nitrate in Aquariums?

 While some nitrogen waste compounds like ammonia and nitrite are toxic to animals at even trace amounts, nitrate is considerably less toxic.
 However, little research has been done to determine how toxic nitrate is to all of the different animals we can keep in our aquariums.
 As a frame of reference, a research paper titled Nitrate toxicity to aquatic animals reports that nitrate concentrations were raised up to approximately 800 ppm before they became lethal to guppy fry.
-We personally recommend keeping less than 80–100 ppm nitrate in your fish tanks.
+We personally recommend keeping less than 80–100 ppm nitrate in your fish tanks and even less if you are keeping species that are known to have nitrate sensitivity.

 Many people see this upper limit for nitrate and assume that, for the health of their aquarium animals, it would be best to lower nitrate as much as possible.
 While fish, snails, and shrimp are not affected by the lack of nitrate, live aquarium plants absolutely need it to grow well.
 When nitrate drops to 0–20 ppm, plant leaves can turn yellow or translucent (especially starting at the leaf tips) and eventually melt away because the plant is forced to consume nutrients from its old leaves at the bottom in order to make new leaves at the top.
 Therefore, we aim to keep approximately 50 ppm nitrate in planted tanks.